hbkworld/streaming-spec/axes.md

 ### An Optical Spectrum (#Optical_Spectrum)

-The signal has 2 axes.
-A spectrum consists of an array of value points
+The signal consists of a spectum

 - The value is complex value type of type spectrum.
 This carries:
 	* Frequency which equidistant (implicit linear), it has an absolute start value of 100.